-In addition to the appropriate general education program, students must complete the major's prerequisites and core requirements and must select program electives as indicated.
+Along with the general education program, students must complete the major's prerequisites and core requirements and must select program electives as indicated.
 English majors who wish to become certified in secondary education must instead follow the Secondary Education Track.

-- Writing Studies I (ENGL1013) is a prerequisite for ENGL 2003, ENGL 2103, and ENGL 2203 unless waiver requirements are met - 3 hours - Writing Studies II (ENGL1023) is a prerequisite for ENGL 2703, ENGL 3503, ENGL 3523, and ENGL 3733 3 hours - Great Books (ENGL 2003), Literary Interpretation (ENGL 2103), or World Literature (ENGL 2203) is a prerequisite for the 3000-level literature courses - 3 hours\
+- Writing Studies I (ENGL1013) is a prerequisite for ENGL 2003, ENGL 2103, and ENGL 2203 unless waiver requirements are met - 3 hours - Writing Studies II (ENGL1023) is a prerequisite for ENGL 2703, ENGL 3503, ENGL 3523, and ENGL 3733 3 hours - Literary Interpretation (ENGL 2103) or World Literature (ENGL 2203) is a prerequisite for the 3000-level literature courses - 3 hours\